 Wat Si Sawai

-One of the oldest buildings, reminiscent of Angkor Wat in Cambodia.
-It is in very good condition.
+One of the oldest buildings and a “what to do in Sukhothai” sports you just can not miss.
+Its architectural style is reminiscent of Angkor Wat in Cambodia, as it is constituted by 3 large pagodas surrounded by walls that protect them.
 It is very different from the others because it was built as a Hindu temple in honor of Shiva.

 Wat Sa Si